 Each country involved in the programme (10 UE and 4 IPA countries) is represented in the committee and decisions are made by consensus (one vote per country).

-The Joint Secretariat (JS) provides information to potential beneficiaries, instructs the projects applications and supports partners in the implementation of their projects.
+The Joint Secretariat (JS) provides information to potential beneficiaries, assesses the projects applications and supports partners in the implementation of their projects.